-Fill a big pot with water and bring to a boil.
+- Fill a big pot with water and bring to a boil.
 When it is boiling, add salt, pappardelle pasta and few oil drops (to prevent the pasta from sticking).
 Check the cooking time on the pasta box.
 Take a glass of cooking water and keep aside.
 Drain the pasta and pour it into the pan with ragù sauce, tossing it gently and very well.
 If it is too sticky add a bit of cooking water, a little at a time.
-Dust with parmesan and serve it!
+Dust with Parmigiano Reggiano or Grana Padano cheese and serve it!

 🍷Francesca & Marinella🍴